 1.2.1.1 This procedure applies to custom software applications written to support manufacturing and production operations at the Alcon Huntington AODC facility.

 1.2.1.2 The code reviews will attempt to ensure the reviewed software is following Alcon Huntington AODC software standards as outlined in technical report 2589-TR as well as following best practices in software engineering as defined by current and accepted technology trends.

+1.2.1.3 Changes to application code related to original or modified user

+requirements.

 1.2.2 Out of Scope

-1.2.2.1 Software testing and reconciliation against user requirements.

-1.2.2.1.1 User requirements testing will be covered by unit and integrated testing during software development and a separate validation effort.

-1.2.2.2 Code or software governed, controlled, and maintained by the Information Technology department (Novartis Business Systems).
+1.2.2.2 Code or software governed, controlled, and maintained by the Information Technology department (Alcon Business Systems).

 1.2.2.3 Commercial-Off-The-Shelf (COTS) software packages.

+1.2.2.4 PLC ladder logic, robot control code, and any other embedded automation controller code.

 1.3 Responsibilities